JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill9/index.md

 }
 ```

+> Note that the Kotlin standard library is added implicitly by the Kotlin Gradle Plugin since some versions ago.
+We don't need to add it explicitly anymore.

 Then **don't forget to click on the "Sync Project with Gradle Files" button** close to the top right corner 🚨

 <img src="../../assets/images/gradle sync.png" alt="Android Studio" style="width:400px;">